-The VCO should be tuned so its frequency of oscillation is very close to the required clock output frequency when the voltage on the varactor is 2.5 volts.
+The VCO should be tuned so that its frequency of oscillation is very close to the required clock output frequency when the voltage on the varactor is 2.5V.
 VCXO and VCO modules are already tuned to the desired frequency, so this step is not necessary if using one of these units.
-The range of the charge pump output (pin 7) is 0 to 5 volts and it can source or sink a maximum of about 300μA, so all frequency control must be accomplished with variable capacitance from the varactor within this range.
+The output range of the charge pump output (pin 7) is 0V to 5V, and it can source or sink a maximum of about 300μA, so all frequency control must be accomplished with variable capacitance from the varactor within this range.
 Crystal oscillators are more stable than LC oscillators, which translates into lower jitter, but LC oscillators can be pulled from their mid-point values further, resulting in a greater capture and locking range.
 If the incoming horizontal sync signal is known to be very stable, then a crystal oscillator circuit can be used.
 If the HSYNC signal experiences frequency variations of greater than about 300ppm, an LC oscillator should be considered, as crystal oscillators are very difficult to pull this far.
-When HSYNC input frequency is greater than CLK frequency ÷ N, charge pump output (pin 7) sources current into the filter capacitor, increasing the voltage across the varactor, which lowers its capacitance, thus tending to increase VCO frequency.
-Conversely, filter output pulls current from the filter capacitor when HSYNC frequency is less than CLK ÷ N, forcing the VCO frequency lower.
+When HSYNC input frequency is greater than CLK frequency ÷ 2N, charge pump output (pin 7) sources current into the filter capacitor, increasing the voltage across the varactor, thus tending to increase VCO frequency.
+Conversely, charge pump output pulls current from the filter capacitor when HSYNC frequency is less than CLK ÷ 2N, forcing the VCO frequency lower.